Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study: Methodology

+With non-collapsible measures of effect, marginal and conditional estimands do not coincide due to non-linearity,\cite{janes2010quantifying} even if there is covariate balance and no confounding.\cite{greenland1987interpretation, greenland1999confounding} With both collapsible and non-collapsible measures of effect, estimators targeting distinct estimands will have different standard errors.
+Therefore, marginal and conditional estimates quantify parametric uncertainty differently, and conflating these will lead to the incorrect propagation of uncertainty to the wider health economic decision model, which will be problematic for probabilistic sensitivity analyses.

-Conditional and marginal estimates may not coincide for non-collapsible measures of effect, even if there is covariate balance and no confounding.
-When there is a mismatch, the relative effect $\hat{\Delta}_{AC}^*$ estimated in STC is unable to target a marginal treatment effect and the comparison of interest, a comparison of marginal effects, cannot be performed.
+Therefore, the relative effect estimate $\hat{\Delta}_{AC}^{(*)}$ in STC is unable to target a marginal treatment effect and the comparison of interest, a comparison of compatible marginal effects, cannot be performed.
 A comparison of conditional effects is not of interest, and also, cannot be carried out.
-A compatible conditional effect for $B$ vs. $C$ is unavailable because its estimation requires fitting the non-centered version of Equation \ref{eq3}, adjusting for the same baseline characteristics, to the $BC$ patient-level data.
+A compatible conditional effect for $B$ vs.~$C$ is unavailable because its estimation requires fitting the non-centered version of Equation \ref{eq3}, adjusting for the same baseline characteristics, to the $BC$ patient-level data.
 Such data are unavailable and it is unlikely that the estimated treatment coefficient from this model is available in the clinical trial publication.

-Therefore, $\hat{\Delta}_{AC}^*$ is incompatible with $\hat{\Delta}_{BC}$ in the indirect comparison (Equation \ref{equationn2}) for STC, even if all effect modifiers are accounted for and the outcome model is correctly specified.
-If we intend to target a marginal estimand for the $A$ vs. $C$ treatment effect (in the $BC$ population) and naively assume that STC does so, $\hat{\Delta}_{AB}^*$ may produce a biased estimate of the marginal treatment effect for $A$ vs. $B$, even if all the assumptions in Appendix A of the Supplementary Material are met.
+Hence, $\hat{\Delta}_{AC}^*$ is incompatible with $\hat{\Delta}_{BC}$ in the indirect comparison (Equation \ref{equationn2}) for STC, even if all effect modifiers are accounted for and the outcome model is correctly specified.
+If we intend to target a marginal estimand for the $A$ vs.~$C$ treatment effect (in the $BC$ population) and naively assume that STC does so, $\hat{\Delta}_{AB}^*$ may produce a biased estimate of the marginal treatment effect for $A$ vs.~$B$, even if all the assumptions in \hyperref[SA]{Supplementary Appendix A} are met.
 On the other hand, $\hat{\Delta}_{AC}^*$ targets a marginal treatment effect in MAIC.
 There are no compatibility issues in the indirect comparison as $\hat{\Delta}_{AC}^*$ and $\hat{\Delta}_{BC}$ target compatible estimands of the same form.
-In the Bucher method, if the estimate $\hat{\Delta}_{AC}$ is derived from a simple univariable regression of outcome on treatment in the $AC$ IPD, this targets a marginal effect and there are no compatibility issues in the indirect treatment comparison either.
+In the Bucher method, if the estimate $\hat{\Delta}_{AC}$ is derived from a simple comparison of group means or from an univariable regression of outcome on treatment in the $AC$ IPD, this targets a marginal effect and there are no compatibility issues in the indirect treatment comparison either.